sumitpuri/tririgaDocker/README.md

 10.5.3.1 is Application Version <br />
 3.5.3.3 is Platform Version <br />
 51528 is Build number of the Platform <br />
-Image is ~18GB.
 Wait for pull to be completed

 ### Step 5:
 Run